John Cariani

-John Edward Cariani (born July 22, 1969) is an American actor and playwright.
+John Edward Cariani (born 1969) is an American actor and playwright.
 Cariani is best known as the forensic expert Julian Beck in Law & Order.
-On stage, he earned a Tony Award nomination for his role as Motel the Tailor in the 2004 Broadway revival of Fiddler on the Roof.
-He is also known for his roles in Broadway shows Something Rotten! and The Band's Visit, and for writing Almost, Maine, one of the most produced plays in American high schools.
+On stage, he was nominated for a Tony Award for his role as Motel the Tailor in the 2004 Broadway revival of Fiddler on the Roof.
+He is also known for his roles in Broadway shows Something Rotten! and The Band's Visit, and for writing Almost, Maine, the most produced play in American high schools in 2016–17.

 Early life

 Born in Brockton, Massachusetts, Cariani was eight when his family moved to Presque Isle, Maine.